+The Dean of Students will evaluate whether this resolution process can be used in cases with significant and/or adverse impact to the campus community or one of its members (e.g., physical violence, sexual/interpersonal violence).
+Impacted Parties have the right to review informal resolution options with the Dean of Students or designee.
+However, proceeding with an informal resolution rest with the Dean of Students or designee.

 - c.
-Informal Resolution: When informed of a potential violation of the Code, the Dean of Students or designee may assist in the resolution of the matter through an informal resolution process.
-The Dean of Students will evaluate whether this resolution process can be used in cases with significant and/or adverse impact to the campus community or one of its members (e.g. physical violence, sexual/interpersonal violence, bullying).
-The Responding Party may request if the case is applicable for this review.
-Impacted Parties have the right to review alternative resolution options with the Dean of Students or designee.
-However, proceeding with an informal resolution rests with the Dean of Students, or designee.
-Options may include restorative practices, shuttle diplomacy, mediation, etc. Informal resolution may still result in a status sanction.
-If the parties agree on a resolution, the parties shall sign a document indicating the terms of the agreement.
-There shall be no hearing or appeal and sanction(s), if any, shall be applied and become part of the Responding Party's conduct record.
-Informal resolution options are binding; if the Responding Party does not complete the informal resolution outcomes, they may face additional disciplinary action. - d.
-Student Conduct Hearing: The case may move to a Student Conduct Hearing.
-A student can request to resolve the matter during the Community Values Intake Meeting, or the Student Conduct Hearing will be scheduled within thirty (30) business days.
+Student Conduct Hearing: A student can request to resolve the matter during the Student Conduct Intake Meeting, or the Student Conduct Hearing will be scheduled within thirty (30) business days.
 Any deviations to this timeline are up to the decision of the Hearing Officer.
 As part of this process, the Responding Party will be asked to share their perspective related to the alleged violations and discuss personal responsibility as well as any community impact.
 The Responding Party may choose to acknowledge responsibility for the alleged violation(s) or waive the Student Conduct Hearing and accept the sanction(s), otherwise the assigned Hearing Officer will determine the level of responsibility based on the available information.
 The Hearing Officer will determine responsibility using a preponderance of the evidence standard.
-The outcomes (findings and sanctions) of a Student Conduct Hearing can be appealed. - 3.
-Failure to Respond/Missed Hearings: If the Responding Party does not attend the Community Values Intake Meeting or any subsequent meetings (e.g. Student Conduct Hearing), fails to follow instructions given in the notice or submit requested documentation within a reasonable specified time, fails to reschedule by the date specified in the notice, then the Dean of Students or designee may place a hold on the student's account or the Hearing Officer may proceed in the student's absence and will make a decision with the information available on record.
+The outcomes (findings and sanctions) of a Student Conduct Hearing can be appealed. - d.
+Case Dismissed: If the reported conduct does not constitute a violation, or there is insufficient information to move forward with conduct proceedings, the Dean of Students will close the case, notify relevant parties as applicable, and offer all student(s) support resources or referrals. - 3.
+Failure to Respond/Missed Hearings: If the Responding Party does not attend the Student Conduct Intake Meeting or any subsequent meetings (e.g. Student Conduct Hearing), fails to follow instructions given in the notice or submit requested documentation within a reasonable specified time, fails to reschedule by the date specified in the notice, then the Dean of Students or designee may place a hold on the student's account or the Hearing Officer may proceed in the student's absence and will make a decision with the information available on record.

-D. CONDUCT HEARINGS
+CONDUCT HEARINGS

-1. Prior to a Hearing
+Prior to a Hearing

-- a.
-The Dean of Students, or designee, shall notify the Responding Party of the relevant details and schedule the conduct hearing within (30) business days of the decision to move to a hearing.
-Exceptions to this timeframe or calls to reschedule may be made upon request in extraordinary circumstances and are up to the decision of the Hearing Officer.
-Accommodating an advisor's schedule does not normally constitute an extraordinary circumstance. - b.
+- 1. The Dean of Students, or designee, shall notify the Responding Party of the relevant details and schedule the conduct hearing within thirty (30) business days of the decision to move to a hearing.
+Exceptions to this period or calls to reschedule may be made upon request in extraordinary circumstances and are up to the decision of the Hearing Officer.
+Accommodating an advisor's schedule does not constitute an extraordinary circumstance. - 2.
 The Dean of Students Office and the student(s) shall exchange all relevant documents no later than five (5) business days prior to the conduct hearing.
-Any participant who fails to submit information or exchange information as required by the deadline(s) may be barred from presenting that information in the hearing, at the discretion of the Hearing Officer.
+Any participant who fails to submit information or exchange information as required by the deadline(s) may be barred from presenting that information in the hearing, at the discretion of the Hearing Officer. - 3.
+An Impacted Party will have the right to present information prior to the hearing, observe the hearing, provide a closing/impact statement, bring an advisor to the hearing, be notified of the outcomes of the student conduct proceedings at the same time as the Responding Party and appeal the outcome of the hearing.

-3. Hearing Participants and Roles
+Hearing Participants and Roles